Percolation on dense random graphs with given degrees: Introduction

-The component structure of $G(\cD_n)_p$ is well understood for regular degree sequences, that is, $d_i^{(n)}=d$ for all $i\in [n]$ and some integer $d\geq 3$.
+The component structure of $\mathbf{G}(\cD_n)_p$ is well understood for regular degree sequences, that is, $d_i^{(n)}=d$ for all $i\in [n]$ and some integer $d\geq 3$.
 Goerdt~\cite{goerdt2001giant} proved the existence of a critical probability $p_c(d):=1/(d-1)$ such that the existence of a giant component undergoes a sharp threshold phenomenon at $p_c(d)$.
-While his result only applies for fixed $d$, the same conclusion holds for any $3\leq d=d(n)\leq n-1$ (see e.g. \cite{joos2018critical}).
+While his result only applies for fixed $d$, the same conclusion holds for any $3\leq d=d(n)\leq n-1$; see also~\cite{joos2018critical} where the number of vertices in the largest component within the critical window was also shown to be typically of order $\Theta(n^{2/3})$.
 Bond percolation at criticality has been studied in more detail~\cite{joos2018critical,nachmias2010critical, pittel2008edge, riordan2012phase}.
-Fountoulakis~\cite{fountoulakis2007percolation} and Janson~\cite{janson2008percolation} independently initiated the analysis of $G(\cD_n)_p$, proving that
+Fountoulakis~\cite{fountoulakis2007percolation} and Janson~\cite{janson2008percolation} independently initiated the analysis of $\mathbf{G}(\cD_n)_p$, proving that

-is a threshold probability for the existence of a giant component under some conditions such as bounded maximum degree or bounded degree variance.
-These results were extended by Bollob\'as and Riordan~\cite{bollobas2015old} who proved the existence of a threshold provided that the degree distribution weakly converges and is uniformly integrable.
-These conditions in particular imply that the random graph is \emph{sparse}, i.e. $m(n)= O(n)$.
+is the threshold probability for the existence of a giant component under some conditions such as bounded maximum degree or bounded degree variance.
+These results were extended by Bollob\'as and Riordan~\cite{bollobas2015old} who proved the existence of a threshold provided that the degree distribution weakly converges (meaning that the proportion of vertices of degree $k$ rescaled by $n$ has a limit for every $k\ge 1$) and is uniformly integrable (that is, the average degree has a limit).
+These conditions in particular imply that the random graph is \emph{sparse}, that is, $m(n)= O(n)$.
+The approach of Bollob\'as and Riordan analyzes the \emph{configuration model} where a predetermined number of half-edges is attached to every vertex and these half-edges are then matched uniformly at random, possibly leading to loops or multiple edges.
+An essential fact used in their proof is that the configuration model produces a simple graph with small though still sufficiently large probability when the average degree grows slowly to infinity.
+This can be widely used to analyze random graphs with given degrees but unfortunately not in our more general setting.
 Fountoulakis, Joos and the third author~\cite{fountoulakis2022percolation} studied bond percolation when the convergence and integrability conditions are dropped but the degree sequence remains sparse.
 The random percolated graph at criticality has been recently studied by Dhara, van der Hofstad and van Leeuwarden in~\cite{dhara2021critical}.